rafabernad/Enyo-Calliope/README.md

 But there are more coming:

+* `calliope.ToolbarSelect`: A select control for Calliope's Toolbar
 * `calliope.ToolbarButton`: A captioned button
 * `calliope.Input`: An editable Input for Calliope's Toolbar
 * `calliope.Label`: A label control to show information